 Ah, Germany. † Where the reinheitsgebot (German beer purity law) exists as both a source of national pride, and frustration.
-As you may know already, German brewers can only use water, malt, hops, and yeast in their recipes if they want to call it "beer".
-Anecdotally, several of the professional brewers I spoke with in Germany found this limitation to be rather archaic and frustrating and yet there's a palpable respect and reverence for the law.
-There is of course a reason why German beers are so tough to replicate and taste so great - they've been fine tuning them for hundreds of years.
-They work with fewer variables, and as such get to know their ingredients really well.
+As you may know already, German brewers can only use water, malt, hops, and yeast in their recipes if they want to call it a proper beer.
+While several of the professional brewers I spoke with in Germany found this limitation to be archaic there remained a palpable respect and pride surrounding the law.
+There is a reason why German beers are so tough to replicate and taste so great - they've been fine tuning them for hundreds of years.
+German brewers work with fewer variables which means they get to know their ingredients quite intimately.
 They are forced to get creative to achieve nuanced flavour profiles and develop their brewery's fingerprint.

 Well, hmm Mr. Silly Sir, you ask, can they at least add CO2 to their beer?

 NEIN!
-Not even CO2... that is unless it is produced naturally by the actual fermenting beer itself (Kräusen).
+No!
+Not even CO2! (that is unless it is produced naturally by the actual fermenting beer itself in a process called krausening).
 This means CO2 produced by fermentation must be retained (through pressure) and/or recaptured and added back into the beer later on (Speise).

-- I really love wheat beer and think it's an extremely underrated style.
+- I really love wheat beer.
+It is an underrated style.

-- Of all the wheat beers I've ever tried Weihenstephaner Hefeweissbier is handedly my favourite (and is as far as I'm concerned the gold standard)
+- Of all the wheat beers I've tried Weihenstephaner Hefeweissbier is my go-to favourite (and is the gold standard as far as I'm concerned)

 - We visited Weihenstephan, Germany and toured the Weihenstephaner brewery and scored intel on how they brew their delicious, candy-of-a-beer.